Visiting Speke Hall: what you need to know

 Parking and arrival

 When you arrive, you’ll be greeted by a member of staff.
 If you're a National Trust member, please have your membership card to hand.
-Last entry is at 4pm, and you’re welcome to explore Speke Hall's gardens and grounds until we close at 5pm.
+You’re welcome to explore Speke Hall's gardens and grounds until we close at 5pm.

 Car park: 10am – 5pm (car park gates lock at 5.15pm).